Cat

-Female domestic cats can have kittens from spring to late autumn, with litter sizes often ranging from two to five kittens.
-Domestic cats are bred and shown at events as registered pedigreed cats, a hobby known as cat fancy.
-Population control of cats may be achieved by spaying and neutering, but their proliferation and the abandonment of pets has resulted in large numbers of feral cats worldwide, contributing to the extinction of entire bird, mammal, and reptile species.
+Female domestic cats can have kittens from spring to late autumn in temperate zones and throughout the year in equatorial regions, with litter sizes often ranging from two to five kittens.
+Domestic cats are bred and shown at cat fancy events as registered pedigreed cats.
+Population control includes spaying and neutering, but pet abandonment has exploded the global feral cat population, which has driven the extinction of bird, mammal, and reptile species.